ConsenSysMesh/Fae/docs/Specification.md

 === API ===

-The following operations are available for interacting with the storage.
+The following operations are available during execution; other utility functions may also be provided by the implementation.
 If any constraints in the descriptions are violated, or if there is a type error, an exception is thrown.

   - **create:** when called with arguments appropriate to the `userIDs`, `contract` and `public` fields of an `Entry`, creates a new entry in storage